Growlanser: Wayfarer of Time: Story

 2000 years ago, the people of Noievarl progressed in magic and science, and built a highly advanced civilization.
 Then powerful Angels attacked the humans, and brought them to the brink of extinction.
 A young man named Crevanille, who was raised as a mercenary at Arten Schwart, witnesses a seraph in the sky.
-Knowing that it is a sign that the angels are returning to oppress humanity, he sets out to battle the angels for the sake of the world.
+Knowing it is a sign that the angels are returning to oppress humanity, he sets out to battle the angels for the sake of the world.
 Crevanille must discover how to defeat the angels and save the fate of humanity.
-He will become a new Savior of Light; the Growlanser.
+He will become a new Savior of Light: the Growlanser.

 Multiple endings

 Growlanser: Wayfarer of Time has been stated by Atlus to have over 40 possible endings.
 The PSP version has three possible story branches that the player may choose from which will lead to a different outcome of the main storyline.
 Additionally, the player can unlock a unique epilogue for each of the playable characters, as well as most of the NPC allies, if the protagonist romances or becomes best friends with the character and completes his or her sidequest.
 It is possible to achieve multiple endings in one playthrough (by reloading saved games), but requires a minimum of four playthroughs to achieve every possible ending.